 Olgin JE, Pletcher MJ, Vittinghoff E, et al., on behalf of the VEST Investigators.
 Wearable Cardioverter–Defibrillator After Myocardial Infarction.
 N Engl J Med 2018;379:1205-15.

 Editorial: Field ME, Page RL.
 Another Shock for Sudden Death Prevention After Myocardial Infarction.
 N Engl J Med 2018;379:1274-5.

 Presented by Dr. Jeffrey E. Olgin at the American College of Cardiology Annual Scientific Session (ACC 2018), Orlando, FL, March 10, 2018.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS

 Keywords: ACC18, ACC Annual Scientific Session, Acute Coronary Syndrome, Arrhythmias, Cardiac, Coronary Artery Bypass, Cost-Benefit Analysis, Death, Sudden, Cardiac, Defibrillators, Heart Failure, Myocardial Infarction, Percutaneous Coronary Intervention, Secondary Prevention, Stroke, Stroke Volume